sesvxace/debugger/README.md

     SES::Debugger.stop

-  Break points are stored as a hash in the SES::Debugger module (aptly named "@breakpoints").
+  Break points are stored as a hash in the `SES::Debugger` module (named `@breakpoints`).
 The instance variable storing the hash is also a reader method for the module, allowing you to dynamically add, remove, or modify the breakpoints during game execution.
 Break points are defined within the hash with the file name of the script as the key and an array of line numbers to serve as break points as the value.

-  For example, let's assume that we want to break every time Scene_Base is told to update.
+  For example, let's assume that we want to break every time `Scene_Base` is told to update.
 In order to set up that break point, we could do one of two things (depending on when we need the break point set): we can either include the break point in the configuration area of the script, or we can set the